nzakas/understandinges6/manuscript/04-Objects.md

 In this example, `getGreeting()` on `friend` calls the prototype method of the same name.
 The `Object.getPrototypeOf()` method ensures the correct prototype is called, and then an additional string is appended to the output.
 The additional `.call(this)` ensures that the `this` value inside the prototype method is set correctly.

 Remembering to use `Object.getPrototypeOf()` and `.call(this)` to call a method on the prototype is a bit involved, so ECMAScript 6 introduced `super`.
-At it's simplest, `super` is a pointer to the current object's prototype, effectively the `Object.getPrototypeOf(this)` value.
+At its simplest, `super` is a pointer to the current object's prototype, effectively the `Object.getPrototypeOf(this)` value.
 Knowing that, you can simplify the `getGreeting()` method as follows:

 ```js
 let friend = {